 Health insurer redesigns its learning program

 One health insurer opened new contact centers in anticipation of extra call volume when the health insurance exchanges opened in 2013.
 New hires were trained to handle specific questions about the program.
-Once open enrollment began, however, the insurer faced unexpected call volume and call types, beyond what the agents were initially trained for.
+Once open enrollment began, however, the insurer faced unexpected call volume and call types, beyond what the associates were initially trained for.
 Some consumers called with detailed questions about individual state exchanges.
 Others accidentally signed up multiple times because they didn’t realize their applications had gone through.
 At one point, the care organization had so many calls in the queue that the IVR system informed callers to call back another time.

-Agents were sent new training materials in a piecemeal way, without any consistency across the care organization.
+Associates were sent new training materials in a piecemeal way, without any consistency across the care organization.
 Customer satisfaction and first call resolution fell below goal levels.

 So far, results have been positive.
 Average handle time dropped by 42 percent, and speed to proficiency among new hires has increased.